 The tenor of the SGBs is 8 years.
 However, one can also encash/ redeem the bond after 5th year from the date of issue on coupon payment dates.

 On maturity: The investor will be advised one month before maturity.
-On maturity, the gold bonds will be redeemed in Indian rupees based on the selling price published by the Indian Bullion and Jewelers Association Limited.
+On maturity, the gold bonds will be redeemed in Indian rupees based on the selling price published by the Indian Bullion and Jewellers Association Limited.
 The interest and redemption proceeds will be credited to your bank account.

 Premature redemption: Investors need to approach the concerned bank or issuing authority 30 days before the coupon payment date.
 The request for premature redemption will only be entertained if the investor approaches the concerned bank at least one day before the coupon payment date.